When my dad found out I was an English Major, I received a pissed-off prophecy:

 I now saw that opportunities are everywhere—and now knew the simple steps, once spotted, to smack them to the rafters.

-I now knew how to take a smallish sum—which might otherwise be blown on bars, or impulse-buys, or a three-year stimulant supply—and set myself up to not need anything from anyone, earning independence without so much as a job, or even a hobby.
+I now knew how to take a smallish sum—which might otherwise be blown on bars, or impulse-buys, or a three-year stimulant supply—and set myself up to not need anything from anyone, earning income independence without so much as a job, or even a hobby.

 (Because where hobbies require mostly doing something, successful investing requires mostly doing nothing.)